-The inhomogeneous master equation 41 is valid for high-entropy states which are close to equilibrium and is a standard component of NMR theory (Redfield (1965); Abragam (1961); Ernst et al. (1987)).
-However, in a previous paper (Bengs and Levitt (2020)), we showed that equation 41 loses validity for low-entropy states and may, in some cases, leads to non-physical predictions.
+The inhomogeneous master Eq.
+(41) is valid for highentropy states which are close to equilibrium and is a standard component of NMR theory (Redfield, 1965; Abragam, 1961; Ernst et al., 1987).
+However, in a previous paper (Bengs and Levitt, 2020), we showed that Eq.
+(41) loses validity for low-entropy states and may, in some cases, lead to non-physical predictions.
 We proposed a Lindbladian master equation, which has a wider range of validity.

-This point is reinforced by figure 8, which compares the predictions of the inhomogeneous and Lindbladian master equations when applied to spin-1/2 pairs in a low-entropy state of pure singlet polarization.
+This point is reinforced by Fig. 8, which compares the predictions of the inhomogeneous and Lindbladian master equations when applied to spin-1/2 pairs in a low-entropy state of pure singlet polarization.
 The initial state of pure singlet order is shown by the red dot.
 The plot shows an expanded view of Liouville space, in the vicinity of the initial condition.
-The physical bounds of Liouville space are indicated by the blue triangle, as in figure 4.
+The physical bounds of Liouville space are indicated by the blue triangle, as in Fig. 4.

-The red dashed line shows the trajectory predicted by the IME, in the case that $T_S \gg T_1$, where T_S is the relaxation time constant for singlet order (Levitt (2019)), and T_1 is the relaxation time constant for z-polarization.
-Since T_1 is relatively short, the z-polarization rapidly assumes its thermal equilibrium value $\rho_z^{\rm eq}$, which is finite in the presence of a strong magnetic field.
-However, as shown in figure 8, this leads the density operator into a forbidden region outside the physical boundary of Liouville space.
+The red dashed line shows the trajectory predicted by the IME, in the case that $T_S \gg T_1$, where T_S is the relaxation time constant for singlet order (Levitt, 2019) and T_1 is the relaxation time constant for z polarization.
+Since T_1 is relatively short, the z polarization rapidly assumes its thermal equilibrium value $\rho_z^{\rm eq}$, which is finite in the presence of a strong magnetic field.
+However, as shown in Fig. 8, this leads the density operator into a forbidden region outside the physical boundary of Liouville space.
 This proves that the inhomogeneous master equation must be invalid in this regime.

-The predicted trajectory of the Lindbladian master equation, as described in Bengs and Levitt (2020) is shown by the blue line.
+The predicted trajectory of the Lindbladian master equation, as described in Bengs and Levitt (2020), is shown by the blue line.
 This uneventful trajectory always stays well within the physical boundary of Liouville space.